microsoft/O-CNN/docs/Data_Preparation.md

 ## General procedure

-O-CNN takes octrees as input, which are built from point clouds.
+O-CNN takes `octrees` as input, which are built from `point clouds`.
 We provide several tools for converting triangle meshes (in obj/off/ply format) into point clouds (in our customized `points` format), and converting point clouds into octrees (in our customized `octree` format).